YanWang-WHPU/WgANet/README.md

 WgANet: A Wavelet-guided Attention Network for Remote Sensing Image Semantic Segmentation
 ===
 # Framework
 ![WgANet_model](https://github.com/YanWang-WHPU/WgANet/blob/main/figure_model.png "WgANet")
-# environment
+# Environment
 Our experiments were implemented with the PyTorch framework done on a single NVIDIA A40 GPU equipped with 48GB RAM.

 # Prepare